Thib-G/infrabel-opendata-to-pg/README.md

 * ogr2ogr (from GDAL)
 * wget

-I'm using a VM running on Debian 10 Buster, with PostgreSQL 12, PostGIS 3 and GDAL 2.4.
-Debian Buster comes with PostgreSQL 11.
+Tested on a VM running on Debian 10 Buster, with PostgreSQL 12, PostGIS 3 and GDAL 2.4.

+Note: Debian Buster comes with PostgreSQL 11.
 Use the [pgdg repo](https://wiki.postgresql.org/wiki/Apt) to get the latest PostgreSQL version for Debian (12 at the moment).

 ## Setup database
 Install [PostgreSQL](https://postgresql.org) and [PostGIS](https://postgis.net) for your operating system.